shaibrown5/Wattson/README.md

 Wattson also allows the user to see their usage history.
 In addition to daily data, each appliance usage can show but also weekly, monthly and yearly usage habits!

 > **_NOTE:_**  This is an MVP as part of the The Interdisciplinary Center Herzliya's Media Innovation Lab.
-As such, more focus was placed on developing the product and getting real time readings than implementing some logic suck as login and settings
+As such, more focus was placed on developing the product and getting real time readings than implementing some logic such as login and settings
 >
 > For more information visit http://milab.idc.ac.il/